carlosdanunes/casino_project/README.md

 ***********
-To run the project, you must import the file casino.sql, you will find it, in _DATABASE folder, using phpmyadmin or similar The funcionality is found, in the url http://localhost/.../search
+To run the project, you must import the file casino.sql, you will find, in _DATABASE folder, using phpmyadmin or similar The funcionality is found, in the url http://localhost/.../search
 ***********